 30 minutes to 3 hours

-Call for medical help right away if you have symptoms including:
+Call for medical help right away for:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association